- How to Apply

 Fax: (808) 932-7402

-- Fall semester priority deadline for residents of the State of Hawai`i is March 15th
+- Fall semester priority deadline for residents of the State of Hawaiʻi is March 2nd

 - Applications for the Spring semester will be accepted beginning September 1st